eddiesigner/sketch-map-generator/README.md

 ## Donations

-If this project help you in some way, you can give me a :beer: :)
+If this project help you in some way, you can give us a :beer: :)

+Thank you from the [Craftbot](http://craftbot.io) team!

 [![paypal](https://www.paypalobjects.com/en_US/MX/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Y72RSKMLQW3BQ)